warren-bank/node-request-cli/README.md

 "-i <filepath>"
 "--input-file <filepath>"
     Read URLs from a local text file.
 Format is one URL per line.
+    Each line is parsed as a collection of tab-separated values:
+      - 1st value must always be the URL
+      - 2nd value is an optional output document filepath
+          * absolute paths are supported
+          * relative paths are supported and resolved relative to "--directory-prefix" or, if undefined, the current working directory
+      - all subsequent values are ignored as comments

 "--headers <filepath>"
     Read request headers from a local text file.
 Format is JSON.
 Data structure is an Object.
 Keys contain header name.
 Values contain header value.